 Associated Artists of Pittsburgh 107th Annual Exhibition

-The four installations at Seton Hill are completely separate works, visually and thematically.
-Each work offers a complex view of humanity through the lens of the artist, with multiple layers of meaning.
+The four installations at Seton Hill are distinct works, both visually and thematically.
+Each piece offers a complex reflection on humanity through the lens of its creator, layered with multiple meanings.

 Participating Artists